gzk-kevinkk/snake/README.md

 # snake
-This is a simple snake game written by c++ in Linux You can run the program by the following steps: make
+This is a simple snake game written by c++ in Linux \n You can run the program by the following steps: \n make \n
-  ./main
+  ./main \n